ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/streaming-methods/README.md

 # Streaming Methods

 This folders contains various test files (non project code) for running a Python program with InfluxDB.
+The current plan is to move forward with an implementation with `RxPy` that queries data from InfluxDB on a rapid schedule, run anomaly detection, and writes back to InfluxDB.
+This implementation can likely be modified in the future but should provide an initial framework for implementing the near real-time anomaly detection system.

 The files/methods currently include:

 ## Python programs using RxPy